aoyingxue/COMPAS-racial-bias/README.md

 Karlie Fang, MSCA in WashU, is responsible for Model building in Jupyter Notebook.

 ## Packages and Platforms
-1. Streamlit and Awesome Streamlit for providing the template for the web app visualizer.
+1. Streamlit for providing the interactive web app template.
 2. Flask
 3. Microsoft Azure